Capable Defense From Domestic Battery Charges

 If you are convicted of domestic battery, you will be prohibited from owning or carrying a firearm for the rest of your life.

-To discuss your case and learn how we can help, please use our contact form or call toll free (260) 420-6000.
+To discuss your case during a free consultation, please use our contact form or call us at 260-420-6000.
 From offices in Fort Wayne, we represent clients throughout Indiana, including Allen County and Dekalb County.